retaildevcrews/generator-AdaptiveCardTransformer/docs/YeomanGeneratorDesign.md

 ## Yeoman Generator for the `Adaptive Card Transformer`

-Yeoman is a tool that helps you kickstart new projects.
-It allows you to scaffold project files and prescribe best practices for particular tools.
+[Yeoman](https://yeoman.io/) is a tool that helps you kickstart new projects.
+It allows you to scaffold project files and prescribe best practices for certain tools.
 Yeoman provides a generator ecosystem.
 A generator is basically a plugin that can be run with the `yo` command to scaffold complete projects or useful parts of a project.

-To use the `Adaptive Card Transformer`, you will need plugins with parituclar function signatures, as well as a bot.
+To use the [Adaptive Card Transformer](https://github.com/retaildevcrews/AdaptiveCardTransformer), you will need plugins with particular function signatures, as well as a bot.
 To kickstart use of the `Adaptive Card Transformer` and ease integration, the `generator-AdaptiveCardTransformer` was created.
 This generator scaffolds plugins, an echo bot, and supports integration between the `Adaptive Card Transformer` and the echo bot.
-To scaffold an echo bot within the `generator-AdaptiveCardTransformer`, we will leverage the [botbuilder generator](https://github.com/microsoft/BotBuilder-Samples/tree/main/generators/generator-botbuilder).
+To scaffold an echo bot within the `generator-AdaptiveCardTransformer`, we will leverage the [botbuilder generator](https://github.com/microsoft/BotBuilder-Samples/tree/main/generators/generator-botbuilder) in our generator.

 ## Yeoman Workflow

 Running tasks in Yeoman sequentially is alright if there’s a single generator.
 However, since we will be calling the [botbuilder generator](https://github.com/microsoft/BotBuilder-Samples/tree/main/generators/generator-botbuilder) in our adapter generator, we will need to follow Yeoman's run loop, which is a queue system with priority support.
 Priorities are defined in your code as special prototype method names.
 Any method not using the special prototype name will be pushed in the default group.
-Any private methods (pefixed by an underscore (e.g. `_private_method`) will not be pushed to the `default` group.
+Any private methods (prefixed by an underscore (e.g. `_private_method`) will not be pushed to the `default` group.

 The priority order for Yeoman is documented [here](https://yeoman.io/authoring/running-context.html).